InTimeTecGitHub/offlineTs/README.md

 # offlinets
-offlinets will check service availability by pinging it.
+offlinets will check availability of a service by pinging it.

 ## Version 2
 ## Usage